jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ### Is it Safe?
 - Approached the 80 foot tall statue the party looks inside to see that it has a 23' ceiling with mud and leaves blown into the entryway.
 - Pan percieves it's chill so they soldier on into the shrine.
 - Getting closer they notice that the shrine has three tiers.
-The first tier is the base level floor while the others have ledges extending to the ceiling that are each 7'.
+The first tier is the base level floor while the others have ledges extending to the ceiling that are each 7' taller than the next.
-- Virra being the agile cat she is, takes the first steps onto the first tier.
+- Virra, being the agile cat she is, takes the first steps onto the muddy first tier floor.
-- Immediately the floor drops away to reveil a 25' death pit.
+- Immediately it drops away to reveil a 25' death pit.
 Luckly, her cat like reflexes get her out of the jam and with an athletics check is able to cling to the wall and escape the plunge.
 - Afte the floor drops out from underneath Virra there is a thin wall where the adventurers could potentially cling too.
 Sounds sketchy though.
 - As Virra clings to the wall Pan reacts, shrinks her Druid body down, and turns herself into a tiny green spider.
 She scales the wall across the room and drops down on the other side.